Which Two Domains Contain Prokaryotic Cells

 Comprehensive Overview

 Bacteria, one of the two domains harboring prokaryotes, are incredibly diverse and ubiquitous.
 They inhabit virtually every environment on Earth, from soil and water to the inside of plants and animals, including humans.
-They play crucial roles in nutrient cycling, decomposition, and various industrial processes.
+Still, they play crucial roles in nutrient cycling, decomposition, and various industrial processes.
 Bacteria are often characterized by their cell wall structure, particularly the presence or absence of peptidoglycan, a unique polymer composed of sugars and amino acids.
 Gram staining, a common laboratory technique, differentiates bacteria based on their peptidoglycan layer: Gram-positive bacteria have a thick layer and stain purple, while Gram-negative bacteria have a thin layer and stain pink.

 Trends and Latest Developments